 Manhattan Employment Attorney | Business Litigation Attorney

-In order to navigate the complexities of federal, Manhattan State, and City Of Manhattan law, as well as the interactions of these bodies of law with one another, your company needs guidance from a Manhattan employment attorney or Manhattan business litigation attorney.
+In order to navigate the complexities of federal, New York State, and City Of Manhattan law, as well as the interactions of these bodies of law with one another, your company needs guidance from a Manhattan employment attorney or Manhattan business litigation attorney.
 At the Law Offices of David S. Rich, LLC, we skillfully litigate, on our clients’ behalf, both multifaceted and single-claim commercial and financial disputes.
 We aggressively advocate for our clients.
 Further, we tailor our legal strategies to our clients’ needs.
 Learn more about our practice — and how we can help you or your business — below.